cytodata/awesome-cytodata/readme.md

 - [Microscopy-based high-content screening](https://doi.org/10.1016/j.cell.2015.11.007) Describe the state of the art for image-based screening experiments and delineate experimental approaches and image-analysis approaches as well as discussing challenges and future directions, including leveraging CRISPR/Cas9-mediated genome engineering.

+### Applications

+- [Phenotypic profiling of the human genome by time-lapse microscopy reveals cell division genes](https://doi.org/10.1038/nature08869) This study provides an in-depth analysis of cell division phenotypes and makes the entire high-content data set available as a resource to the community.

 ### Software

 - [CellProfiler: image analysis software for identifying and quantifying cell phenotypes](https://doi.org/10.1186/gb-2006-7-10-r100) Describe the first free, open-source system designed for flexible, high-throughput cell image analysis, CellProfiler.